AmberG31/CV/README.md

 ## Amber Gintare Aleknaite

-I have just graduated from a 5-month long intensive coding boot camp at Makers Academy.
-Now  I am looking to pursue my career as a full-stack junior developer.
-After a successful 7-year tenure as an Operations Manager at Tesla, I decided it was time for a career change.
-I possess a can-do attitude and firmly believe that if there is a problem, there is always a solution and if there is no solution, there is no point in worrying.
+Software developer graduate at Makers Academy looking for a junior role.
+After 7 successful years as a Vehicle Operations Manager at Tesla, I decided it was time for a career change.
+I was always fascinated about programming as I think the possibilities to create, progress, build and  learn in this area are endless.
+I possess a can-do attitude and firmly believe that if there is a problem, there is always a solution.
 I am results-driven, highly determined and hold myself accountable for achieving success with a strong emphasis on attention to detail and team motivation.
-I seek a challenging role in a large corporation where I can expand my programming skills by networking with others and contribute to the success of the company by utilising my previous experience to support my peers and stakeholders.
+I am seeking a challenging role in a large corp to expand my skills, network, and support peers and stakeholders.

 ## Projects